ims-systems-00/ims-kb/docs/General Information/09 - CQC/SG.md

 ## Modifying a Safeguarding Concern

-Navigate to the `List` tab and click on the pencil icon the right of the relevant safeguarding.
+Navigate to the `List` tab and click on the eye icon the right of the relevant safeguarding.

 Select the `Amend` tab and modify the fields of the form if required.
 Click `Update` to save any changes.

 ## Adding Investigations and Outcomes to a Safeguarding Concern

 1. Navigate to the `List` tab
-2. Click on the pencil icon the right of the relevant event
+2. Click on the eye icon the right of the relevant event
 3. Navigate to the `Amend` tab
 4. Enter the Investigations and their Outcomes